 The display is where both these bike computers differ the most.

-Both bike computers can show up to 10 data fields, which are easy to read and have multiple data field layouts you can choose from.
+Both bike computers can show up to 10 data fields, which are easy to read and have multiple data field layouts from which you can choose.

-Edge 1040 has an ambient sensor so that it can adjust the brightness automatically.
+Edge 1040 has an ambient sensor that adjusts the brightness automatically.
 Karoo 2 can’t do that.

-The Edge 1040 Solar has an in-built solar panel allowing the device to recharge itself (more about this feature later).
-Its display is slightly dimmer than the Edge 1040 because of the solar panel.
+The Edge 1040 Solar has an in-built solar panel, allowing the device to charge itself (more about this feature later).
+Because of the solar panel, the E1040s display is slightly dimmer than the Edge 1040.

 Considering the higher resolution and brightness of Karoo 2, I picked it as a winner in this category.